Would you like to know the 10 mistakes pro bloggers never make when starting a new Blog?

-This is why you need to have some security in place so who helps you against those attacks!
+You need to have some security in place, which helps you against those attacks!
 I would recommend Wordfence Security for this.

-Wordfence includes a firewall and malware scanned for your WordPress site.
+Wordfence includes a firewall and malware scan for your WordPress site.
 It blocks attacks from the outside and scans the inside of your blog for malware, spam, and malicious redirects and code injections.

-Sounds scary I know but there is really no way of sugar coating this subject than to tackle it head on and secure your site.
+Sounds scary, I know.
+But there’s no way of sugar-coating this subject.
+You’ve got to tackle it head-on and secure your site.

-Not investing and getting help to run your business or blog is one of the biggest mistakes I see in amateur blogs.
+Not investing in yourself or getting help to run your blog are two of the biggest mistakes I see in amateur blogs.

-The even better news is there are necessary and unnecessary investments when you start as an amateur blogger.
-Here is an overview of things I would like you to invest in and on what you can save for later:
+So here is an overview of things I recommend you invest in and things you can save for later: